Pinkie Pride: Broadcast and reception

 "Pinkie Pride" aired on February 1, 2014, on the Hub Network.
 According to the Nielsen household ratings, the episode was viewed by 459,000 people and watched by approximately 0.3 percent of households in the United States.

 The episode received positive reviews from critics.
 Daniel Alvarez of Unleash the Fanboy gave the episode a rating of 4.5 out of 5 stars, calling it a "really good episode and a very nice look at Pinkie Pie as a character", and praising the characterization of Cheese Sandwich and his rivalry with Pinkie, while noting the "mean" portrayal of Pinkie's friends as a minor setback.
 Raymond Gallant from Freakin' Awesome Network awarded the episode a rating of 10 out of 10, considering it "one of the season's best".
 Noting Pinkie's "moronic" portrayal in other episodes, Gallant praised her "good heart", which he thought gave her more characterization.
 He also praised the episode's humor, Yankovic's role as "a male version of Pinkie Pie", and the episode's use of musical sequences compared to the earlier musical episode "Magical Mystery Cure", writing, "the story had a chance to breathe, and be built up far better with all the songs added."
 Ingram and Andrews were nominated for a 2014 Leo Award for "Best Musical Score in an Animation Program or Series".
+Rae Grimes of Comic Book Resources ranked "Pinkie's Lament" as the eighth best song in Friendship Is Magic.
+She wrote that the sorrowful tone of the song was starkly different from the rest of her songs, which tend to be upbeat and happy.